-You’ll notice that almost everything on this list is “tsubaki.”
-Tsubaki (椿) is the Japanese word for camellia and Camellia oil is one of Japan’s oldest beauty secrets.
+You’ll notice that everything on this list is “tsubaki.”
+Tsubaki (椿) is the Japanese word for camellia, and camellia oil is one of Japan’s oldest beauty secrets.
 It’s absorbed quickly by hair (and skin!) so use it on dry hair or damp hair to lock in moisture.

 There’s plenty of camellia oil products here in Japan so definitely try a few to see if it helps with your hair, too!

 In addition to camellia oil, when I’m looking for new products to try, I stick to products that have “uruoi” (潤い or うるおい) on the label as they’re formulated to keep hair moisturized.